omarkhlifi1515/trinity/RENDER_DEPLOYMENT.md

 2. Click "New +" → "Blueprint"
 3. Connect your GitHub repository
 4. Render will automatically detect `render.yaml` and create the service
+5. The service will use Docker (as specified in render.yaml)

+**Note**: Render doesn't natively support PHP runtime, so we use Docker.
+The Dockerfile is already configured in your project.

 ### Option B: Manual Setup